 One in Four Persons is a Caregiver

 Being a caregiver for a loved one diagnosed with Alzheimer’s or dementia is extremely stressful.
 Pamela’s online caregiving support groups and courses offer peace of mind for caregivers.
 Life easily becomes unbalanced when caregiving responsibilities grow in number and in time devoted to projects.
-Many caregiver struggle to keep up, and experience emotional and physical stress.
+Many caregiver struggle to keep up with day to day responsibilities and experience emotional and physical stress.

 Aging Adults, Including Elder Orphans, Want to Remain Independent

 Aging adults want to Stay at Home.
-Information presented in Pamela’s online caregiving support groups, programs, and courses will help aging adults and solo agers feel more in control of life, well-being, and decision-making.
+Information presented in Pamela’s online caregiving support groups, programs, and courses will give a sense f control back to caregivers, aging adults, and elder orphans who want decision-making power over their lives, well-being, and choices.

 Online Programs, Courses, and Support Groups Make Participation Easy

 Attending support groups and courses in person is difficult for caregivers and aging adults because of limited time.
 The challenge of driving to a physical location that may not be convenient is another challenge.

 The Internet has made it possible for caregivers to access online programs, courses, and support groups from home.
 Caregiving is a 24/7 responsibility.
 When emotions run high and support is needed at 11 p.m. all caregivers need is a computer and an Internet connection to access online programs, courses and support on Pamela’s website.